 Who can make the claim under the special rules?

 The claim can be made either by the person who is terminally ill or by someone acting on their behalf.
 If the claim is made on behalf of the terminally ill person, it is not necessary for them to sign the form.
 This may be appropriate where a person has not been told the full nature of their condition.
-If the claim has been made by another person, the terminally ill person will be notified that a claim has been made for Attendance Allowance or Disability Living Allowance.
+If the claim has been made by another person, the terminally ill person will be notified that a claim has been made for Attendance Allowance or Personal Independence Payment.
 However, they will not be told that the claim has been made under the special rules.

 How do you claim?